hidara2000/arctos_isaac/README.md

 - Create a custom pick and place controller
 - Get the Arctos to perform simple pick and place through Python only
 - Wrap it all up in ROS2

+>NOTE currently there some bugs in the USD descriptor.